KleberAlencar/Ecommerce-Minimal-Api-Kafka/README.md

 ## Overview
 In this project, I will create a sample e-commerce app.

-## Development technologies for this project :
+## Development technologies for this project:

 1. .Net 9;
 2. Microservice;